Toucaan/toucaan.docs/docs/configuration.md

 </style>
 ```

-Notice the use of **asynchronous CSS @import** (and not SASS imports) in the routing code above!
+Notice the use of **asynchronous CSS @import** (and not SASS @import) in the routing code above!

 Read more about Toucaan's [css router](https://bubblin.io/blog/a-css-router) and its implementation philosophy.

-:::tip SASS @imports
+:::info CSS @import vs. SASS @import
-Toucaan uses SASS imports also, but only for **user-defined** styles.
+Toucaan uses both css @imports and sass @imports.
+As a framework convention, Toucaan puts css imports to use for framework code only, whereas sass imports are meant for **user-defined** or application style.
 :::

-The basic configuration shown above is included with the Toucaan [submodule](https://github.com/Toucaan/toucaan/blob/master/_config.scss) (that you installed earlier).
-Make sure that the path to the router assets (i.e. css files like `portrait.css` and `landscape.css`) and the compiled assets (i.e. **user-defined stylesheets** for device specific distribution) is correct and accessible over the server.
+The basic HTML linking configuration shown above is included with the Toucaan [submodule](https://github.com/Toucaan/toucaan/blob/master/_config.scss) (that you installed earlier).
+Ensure the paths to the router assets (i.e. css files like `portrait.css` and `landscape.css`) and the compiled assets (i.e. **user-defined stylesheets** for device specific distribution) are correct and accessible over the wire.

 Go to the [next chapter](./processor) and set up SASS pipeline for your application's style.